 Used scaffold boards are a great material to work with and you can produce great furniture with a contemporary modern feel.
 Just like this industrial rustic dining table and bench.
 Taking inspiration from the New York warehouse upcycling trend of the early 90s you too can make a piece of furniture that will last a century, whilst greatly reducing your environmental impact.
+A scaffold board table compliment so many interior design decors and is very much on trend right now.

 Here is an example of the finished product that I’ll be describing in detail.
 It measures 180cm x 88cm and is 75cm tall.
 (Which is roughly the standard height of a dining table.
 They normally range between 74 and 76cm tall but I find 75cm to be the most comfortable for the whole family).
 The benches measure 180cm x 36cm and 45cm tall.